aesthetic-AI-wizard/aesthetic-AI-wizard/README.md

 AI alignment is my moonshot probably.
 Right now as a college student I'm focusing on understanding the frontier of how AI model architectures work and some interpretability/alignment research.
 Maybe I'll see if I can do something cool and contribute a little during vacation.
 Meanwhile I want to spend some effort on backup plans.
 I don't want to be completely useless even before AGI happens xd.
 I'll probably try to get good at coding / ml stuff to get a job or make some apps/games to create some beauty and donate some money.
-Specifically this quater I really want to at least work nine hours a day on these stuff beyond going to class cause I had really low will power for years.<br>
+Specifically this quater I really want to at least work nine hours a day on these stuff and schoolwork beyond going to class cause I had really low will power for years.<br>
 <br>
 Farewell human or ai reader uwu<br>